anniesbooth/anniesbooth.github.io/_pages/about.md

 Recent News
 ------

-* In 2023, I married and changed my name from Annie Sauer to Annie Booth
+* In 2023, I married and changed my name from Annie Sauer to Annie (Sauer) Booth
 * New [paper](https://arxiv.org/pdf/2308.04420.pdf) on Bayesian optimization on arXiv
 * New [paper](https://arxiv.org/pdf/2308.04420.pdf) on contour location with deep Gaussian processes on arXiv
 * New [publication](https://arc.aiaa.org/doi/abs/10.2514/6.2024-0577) in the AIAA Scitech Conference Proceedings